Edgewater Towers: In the media

 Allan Zavod, pianist, composer, jazz musician and occasional conductor whose career has mainly been in America was photographed precariously on the rooftop of Edgewater Towers in 1987.
-Allan's mother Anne Zavod resided in Edgewater Towers from 1973 to 2021.

 Edgewater Towers was "one of the dozens of images included in '45 Storeys', an exhibition of 45 Melbourne Jewish architects" in 1993.

-Edgewater Towers can be seen in the 1996 music video "How to make gravy" by Paul Kelly (Australian musician).

-Edgewater Towers featured in 'Abortion, Corruption and Cops: The Bertram Wainer Story' (2005).

 Edgewater Towers featured in 'Dangerous Remedy' (2012).
 "Set in 1969 Melbourne, Dangerous Remedy tells the fascinating story of Dr Bertram Wainer who put his life at risk to expose police corruption in an effort to change the law on abortion".

 Edgewater Towers painted by artist Garry Pumfrey is published in the book The Art Of Being Melbourne, "Edgewater Towers becomes much more than an apartment block: it looms over the beachfront like a bleached carapace, twinkling with opportunistic nesting life forms".

-Edgewater Towers was invited to "Open" for public access as part of Open House Melbourne 28 July 2012, 27 July 2013, 25 July 2015, 30 July 2016, 29 July 2017, 28 July 2018, 27 July 2019 and 27 July 2024.

-Edgewater Towers features in the 2012 ABC drama/comedy Outland (TV series) about a gay science-fiction fan club.
-One of the main characters, Max, played by Toby Truslove lives in Edgewater Towers and some scenes are filmed in his apartment.

 Edgewater Towers is included in the Footpath Guide, Melbourne St Kilda 1850–1960 Architectural Walking Tour.

 Edgewater Towers features in the Age newspaper article "St Kilda engineer given credit for Volkswagen".

 Edgewater Towers features in the exhibition of post-war Modernist architecture in Melbourne "Excavating Modernism" along with other buildings designed by architect Mordechai Benshemesh, together with works by Ernest Fooks, Kurt Popper and Herbert Tisher.
 "These architects contributed to the socio-cultural landscape and Melbourne's development at the time, particularly in the south-eastern suburbs".

 Edgewater Towers features in the documentary "Ganz: How I Lost My Beetle".
 "Josef Ganz attempts to revolutionise society by partnering with Adolph Hitler to introduce the car to everyday people.
 As Hitler gains power, he turned on Ganz and threatens his life, forcing him to flee".

 Edgewater Towers is included in the Guide to Historic St Kilda.

 Edgewater Towers is the subject of the article "Sixty years of Melbourne's iconic first [high-rise] apartment building".
 "Revolutionary for its time, architect and former local councillor David Brand suggests the starkly, white, Modernist-style Edgewater Towers could probably only have happened in the cosmopolitan context of St Kilda". "which was always different from everywhere else in Melbourne".

-Edgewater Towers features in the official biography of Sir Bruce Small from Malvern Star to Mr Gold Coast.
+Edgewater Towers features in the official biography of Bruce Small from Malvern Star to Mr Gold Coast.
 "Bruce Small Enterprises spruiks the 'Manhattan' appeal of the new Edgewater Towers development in St Kilda".

+Edgewater Towers features in the Age newspaper article "Let there be light: Lessons from Melbourne's first apartment high-rise".